powercodeacademy/phrg-rails-basic-forms-lab/README.md

 2. Implement both POST and GET requests following RESTful patterns
 3. Connect a controller action with both a view and a model
 4. Practice using Rails form helpers with proper nested naming conventions
+5. Display a list of existing puppies on the homepage

 ## Instructions

 The focus of this lab is to build a way for a user to go to a homepage, follow a link to a form where they can enter a puppy's information, and, upon submission, view the puppy's information on a show page.
+The homepage should also display a list of all existing puppies.

 1. Run `bundle install`
 2. Run `bin/rails server`